-Despite several attempts at introducing EU-wide rules dedicated to the control of media ownership,147 there is currently no specific EU legislation regarding media ownership.
+Despite several attempts at introducing EU-wide rules dedicated to the control of media ownership, there is currently no specific EU legislation regarding media ownership.
 Consequently, rules aimed at protecting media plurality and diversity are established at national level under the supervision of the European Commission.
 The role of the Commission is to monitor that national media plurality rules do not impede the functioning of the single market, but this does not mean that the EU does not intervene in this area.
-The acquisition of control of a media organisation may fall within the scope of the concentration regime and therefore must be subject to approval by the EU Commission, which will consider the national interests in its assessment.148 For example, the Commission ruled on Facebook's acquisition of WhatsApp and more recently on the proposed takeover of Sky plc by 21st Century Fox.149 Furthermore, following the freedom of movement of capital, the TFEU prohibits national restriction on foreign holdings in domestic companies unless these are established outside the EU.
-Accordingly, once a non-EU undertaking is established under the law of one of the EU member states, this undertaking can benefit from the freedom of establishment in the EU.
+The acquisition of control of a media organisation may fall within the scope of the concentration regime and therefore must be subject to approval by the EU Commission ruled on Facebook's acquisition of WhatsApp and more recently on the proposed takeover of Sky plc by 21st Century Fox.
+Furthermore, following the freedom of movement of capital, the TFEU prohibits national restriction on foreign holdings in domestic companies unless these are established outside the EU.
+Accordingly, once a non-EU undertaking is established under the law of one of the EU.